Poker Face (song): Composition

 "Poker Face" is a synth-pop and dance-pop song, and follows the footsteps of Gaga's previous single "Just Dance".
 Whereas "Just Dance" was predominately electropop, "Poker Face" carries a dark sound with clear vocals on the chorus and a pop hook while combining the synths from "Just Dance" and the more dance-oriented beat of the next single "LoveGame".
 According to Kerri Mason of Billboard, the composition "carr[ies] the pleather-and-sequins vibe of the downtown New York scene out of the underground and onto the FM dial without losing its smut and sass."

 "Poker Face" is set in a common time time signature, with a fast tempo of 120 beats per minute.
 It is written in the key of G minor with Gaga's vocal range spanning from the note F_{3} to the note B_{4}.
 It begins with a medium tempo followed by electronic chord arrangement and the "Mum-mum-mum-mah" hook.
 The chords follow in this order: Gm–E/G–F, and then for the chorus Gm–E–B–F. This is followed by the sound of dance music, produced by a powerful beat from the instruments, and a stuttering hook following the chorus.

 Lyrically, "Poker Face" is all about sexual innuendo and teasing.
 According to Daily Star, the chorus repeats two alternating lyrics.
 After the hook "can't read my poker face", the backup singer says "she's got me like nobody".
 Gaga explained in an interview with them that the line carries a bit of an undertone of confusion about love and sex.
 However, the liner notes from the album booklet indicate both these lines only repeat "she's got me like nobody".
-According to BBC, the "Mum-mum-mum-mah" hook used in the song references Boney M.'s 1977 hit "Ma Baker".
+According to the BBC, the "Mum-mum-mum-mah" hook used in the song references Boney M.'s 1977 hit "Ma Baker".